 Beginning over five thousand years ago, the UNESCO-listed site of Harappa was once one of the world’s most important cities and cultural centers.

-With the discovery and excavation of the site in 1921, it has been recognized as one of the oldest and most important civilizations and archaeological sites in the world.
+Since the discovery and excavation of the site in 1921 by Marshall, Harappa has come to be recognized as one of the oldest and most important civilizations and archaeological sites in the world.

 UNESCO divides Harappa’s history into five key phases: